NCAR/strand-maps-server/README.md

 ## Getting Started

-Use the ANT targest to build and deploy the webapp to tomcat
+Use the ANT targets to build and deploy the webapp to tomcat

 ### Prerequisites